Spectral multiplexing of telecom emitters with stable transition frequency: Results

-As a single dopant can only emit one photon at a time, on each peak we observe antibunching when measuring the photon temporal correlation function $g^{2}(\tau)$ \cite{reiserer_cavity-based_2015} using a single detector.
-In Fig. \ref{fig_Setup_broadScan_antibunching}d and e, we exemplary show the data for a randomly-chosen well-coupled dopant.
-For a perfect emitter and setup, $g^{2}(0)=0$.
-In the depicted measurement, we observe a finite value of $0.73(4)$, which is explained by the dark counts of the detector (dashed line) and the excitation of a background that stems from other dopants which are weakly coupled to the resonator mode.
-After rescaling to eliminate the independently measured dark counts, we find $g^{2}(0)=0.53(7)$.
-We then reduce the background contribution using excitation pulses of smaller spectral width, Fig. \ref{fig_Setup_broadScan_antibunching}e.
-This leads to $g^{2}(0)=0.34(8)$, testifying that we indeed observe a single emitter.
-With such narrowband pulses, the excitation probability is diminished if the laser frequency does not precisely match that of the emitter.
-The latter is not perfectly stable due to the fluctuating magnetic field caused by the nuclear spin bath in YSO, as characterized in detail below.
-This leads to the observation of bunching with a characteristic decay constant of $\SI{80+-20}{\milli\second}$ at large magnetic fields, here $\SI{6.8}{\tesla}$.
+As a single dopant can only emit one photon at a time, on each peak we observe antibunching when measuring the photon temporal correlation function $g^{(2)}(\tau)$ \cite{reiserer_cavity-based_2015}.
+The latter is measured using a single device, as the dead time of the detector ($< \SI{0.1}{\micro\second}$) is small compared to the emitter decay ($ > \SI{150}{\micro\second}$).
+This reduces the dark-count contribution but implies $g^{(2)}(\tau)$=$g^{2}(-\tau)$.
+In Fig. \ref{fig_broadScan_antibunching}b and c, we exemplarily show the data for a randomly-selected well-coupled dopant with an integration window of $\SI{500}{\micro\second}$, measured at a repetition rate of $\SI{100}{\hertz}$.
+For a perfect emitter and setup, $g^{(2)}(0)=0$.
+In the depicted measurement, we observe a finite value of $0.73(4)$, which is in parts explained by dark counts of the detector (dashed line) that could be almost completely eliminated with state-of-the-art superconducting nanowire single-photon detectors that obtain $\SI{0.1}{\hertz}$ dark counts at almost $100\,\%$ quantum efficiency \cite{akhlaghi_waveguide_2015}.
+In our experiment, we subtract the independently measured dark count contribution and rescale the data \cite{becher_nonclassical_2001}, finding $g^{(2)}(0)=0.53(7)$, limited by background emission from other dopants which are close in emission frequency, but only weakly coupled to the resonator mode because they are located at its side, or at a node of the standing-wave field.
+Compared to experiments with nanophotonic resonators \cite{chen_parallel_2020}, the increased background originates from the almost thousandfold larger spectral density of emitters in our experiment.
+It could thus be reduced or avoided by using crystals of lower dopant concentration, potentially even doped only at specific locations.
+As a straightforward alternative, we reduce the background contribution using excitation pulses of smaller spectral width, e.g. $\SI{0.28}{\mega\hertz}$ in Fig. \ref{fig_broadScan_antibunching}c.
+Reducing the bandwidth by a factor of two leads to an approximately two-fold reduction of the background, which results in $g^{(2)}(0)=0.34(8)$.
+This testifies that we indeed observe a single emitter.
+However, when using narrowband pulses, the excitation probability is diminished if the laser frequency does not precisely match that of the emitter.
+The latter is not perfectly stable due to the fluctuating magnetic field caused mainly by the nuclear spin bath in YSO.
+This leads to the observation of bunching when the excitation pulse bandwidth approaches or is reduced below the emitter spectral diffusion linewidth, which will be characterized in more detail below.
+We observe a characteristic decay constant of $\SI{80+-20}{\milli\second}$ at large magnetic fields, here $\SI{6.8}{\tesla}$.